bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s go back to our index dot js and let\'s see what happens after we require the database.js file.
+Let&apos;s go back to our index dot js and let&apos;s see what happens after we require the database.js file.
 We are only going to look at the database connection here for a moment and in the next video I am going to talk to you about the rest of this code, how the router calls controllers and what the models stands for, but